 May your November be filled with warmth and celebration.

 CNVC Certified Trainer and Co-Founder, NVC Academy

 p.s.
-You may also now read Mary's monthly letters on her blog!
+You may also now read these monthly letters on my blog!